DominikStiller/Vertretungsplan/README.md

 It periodically checks with Api for new or updated data.
 After loading, the data is then served as a responsive website.
 There is a student and a teacher version, displaying the same data but with different filtering, formatting and arrangement.

+## Platforms and Tools
+The components are written for different platforms using different tools.

+### Uploader (C#/.NET Framework 3.5)
+Uploader is developed using Visual Studio 2017.
+It targets .NET Framework 3.5 for compatibility with Windows XP.

+### Converter (Java 8)
+Converter uses Gradle as build system and is the only component written in Java.
+I use NetBeans for development, but any other IDE can be used.
+The Gradle `deploy` task for deployment to AWS Lambda requires the [AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) to be installed.

+### Api and Web (C#/.NET Core 1.1)
+Api and Web are written in ASP.NET Core for high performance and cross-platform compatibility.
+For development, I use Visual Studio 2017 with the following extensions:
+* [BundlerMinifier](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.BundlerMinifier) for minifying CSS and JavaScript files as soon as they have been changed
+* [AWS Toolkit](http://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/getting-set-up.html) for easy deployment to Amazon EC2 using AWS Elastic Beanstalk